brombal/stylix-docs/markdown/getting-started.md

 </$.div>
 ```

-> **Note:** Numeric values (like `font-size={40}` above) are interpreted as pixel values where appropriate.
+> **Note:** Numeric values (like `font-size={40}` above) are interpreted as pixel values for CSS properties that make sense.

 You aren't just limited to standard CSS properties, either.
 Stylix lets you use [complex selectors, pseudo-classes, nested CSS](/selectors), [media queries](/media-queries), [keyframe animations](/keyframe-animations), [themes](/themes), and more.

-Stylix simply applies a unique class name to the element, and defines the given CSS styles within this class name.
-The output for the above example might look something like this:
+Stylix generates a unique, deterministc class name for these styles and applies it to the element.
+The actual rendered output for the above example might look something like this:

 ```html
 <style type="text/css">